 “Wha…?” he begins, and I interrupt him.

 “Call me Ana!
 Suzie!
 Carol!
 Pookie!
 Spot!
 Doctor Lady!
 Your Highness!
 I don’t care!
-Just stop calling me ‘Ma’am!'”
+Just stop calling me ‘ma’am!'”
 I bark in my weepy voice.
-I take a moment to register his shock, then drop my face back down to my knees and cry some more.
+I take a moment to register his shock, then drop my face back down into my hands to weep some more.

 I’m still shaking with tears and I’m sure that Taylor doesn’t know quite how to handle me.

-“I didn’t say this so that you can fall apart at the seams, but the two of you need to get it together.
+“I didn’t say this to make you fall apart at the seams, but the two of you need to get it together.
 In the fight to protect yourselves, you’re hurting each other… and yourselves!”
 I have to pull it together.
 I’m going to have an unbelievable headache if I keep this up.